dthajal1/ingredients-detector/README.md

 ```bash
 npm install
 ```
-* Create a .env file in the root directory and add environment variables.
+* Create a .env file in the root directory.
 Use .env.example as a reference.
 * Start the dev server
 ```bash
 npm run dev